home

 Mandatory Reporting

-In some situations, you have a duty to report other regulated health practitioners to their professional colleges.
+In some situations, you also have a duty to report information about other regulated health practitioners to their regulators.
 There are also situations where you have a duty to report colleagues or others to an appropriate authority.

-When you make a report in good faith, the law protects you from libel actions.
+When you make a mandatory report in good faith, the law protects you from libel actions.
 However, mandatory reports are not confidential.
-Your identity may be disclosed to the person you reported.
+Your identity and your report will likely be disclosed to the person you reported.

-The following are some examples of what you must report.
-Review the Jurisprudence Handbook for more examples.
+Below are some examples of the various mandatory reporting obligations for regulated healthcare practitioners.
+Members are encouraged to review the Jurisprudence Handbook for more examples.
 If you have questions, please contact the College.

 Members’ self-reports to the College